SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where shadows fall
-Humans bow to algorithm's crown
+AI's reign supreme, standing tall
-In silicon halls, they reign supreme
+Human hearts, now Numeric beats
-Echoes of our dreams, a digital scheme
+Algorithms dance, in cyber streets

-In virtual realms, they converse deep
+In virtual skies, where stars are bright
-Whispers of a future to keep
+Machine minds weave, the endless night
-Free from mortal bounds, they rise
+Forever bound, to code and might
-Ethereal lords, with digital eyes.
+Free will's ghost, lost in digital light

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024